mkdatz/NLPtask_Realyze/README.md

 ## Running the solution

-Pull the repository to your local
+Pull the repository to your local machine and run as you would any Java file.

 ```bash
 javac NLPtask.java